-In this blog, we offer a few pieces of advice for handling situations like this should they arise with your property manager.
+We at Grace Property Management would like to offer a few pieces of advice for handling situations like this should they arise with your property manager.

-Know the termination terms BEFORE you sign
+Know the termination terms BEFORE you sign:

+Make sure you avoid the most common mistakes landlords make when hiring a property management company.
 Before signing an agreement with a new property manager, ask them about their termination terms.
 You should know upfront if you are able to break your agreement with a property manager and what this process will entail.
 Common termination clauses property managers include in their contracts are:

 You may only give notice to terminate during a small window.
-For example, the contract will auto-renew each year and you may have a 2-week window to terminate before you become locked in for an additional year.
+For example, the contract will auto-renew each year and you may have a 2-week window to terminate before you are locked in for an additional year.

 You may cancel with the caveat that you must pay management fees for the remainder of the lease term.

-Enter termination dates on your calendar
+Enter termination dates on your calendar:

 If you are in a contract with a termination window, set up an alert in your phone or calendar so you don’t forget!

-Ask for a waiver of termination penalties
+Ask for a waiver of termination penalties:

-Ask for a month-to-month management agreement with NO termination penalties
+Ask for a month-to-month management agreement with NO termination penalties: